-LIP Activities are locally driven and aligned to a region's employment and skills needs.
+LJP Activities are locally driven and aligned to a region's employment and skills needs.
 Activities include:

 - LJP Activities funded through the Local Recovery Fund (LRF) are determined through a tender process.
-These activities will require an LJP Activity Host and an LJP Activity Partner. - other activities that do not receive funding through the LRF but which are coordinated and delivered by Employment Facilitators under the LJP. - activities that leverage funding being provided by existing programs and services, including state and territory government programs, coordinated through the LJP.
+These activities will require an LJP Activity Host and may have a LJP Activity Partner.
+Not all LJP Activities with an LJP Activity Host will have a LJP Activity Partner. - other activities that do not receive funding through the LRF but which are coordinated and delivered by Employment Facilitators under the LJP. - activities that leverage funding being provided by existing programs and services, including state and territory government programs, coordinated through the LJP.